Diamond Circle Road is an epic adventure in Iceland

 The road, also known as Diamond Ring Road, is 190 miles (310 kilometers) long.
 In 2020, it was completely paved after years of road construction, so you don’t need a 4WD to drive on it.
 However, if you are planning a self-drive tour, please make sure you book a 4WD vehicle.
 If you decide to visit the east side of the Dettifoss and Selfoss Waterfalls you’ll need to drive Route 864 which is a rough, pot-hole marked, gravel road.

 The road is open all year round.
 But during the winter some parts of the scenic loop road close easily so make sure they are open before driving off.
 Only drive on this road if you’re an experienced driver.

 How long does it take to drive the Diamond Circle Iceland?

-Similar to the Golden circle in the southern part of Iceland, it’s a very popular tourist route in North Iceland featuring some of the most stunning sights and spots for unearthly landscapes.
+Similar to the Golden circle in the southern part of the country it’s a very popular tourist route in North Iceland featuring some of the most stunning sights and spots for unearthly landscapes.
 To drive the road without stopping will take most people between 3 and 4 hours.
 However, due its beauty, the drive will take longer, so plan around 10-12 hours to complete the whole tour.